PJM Glossary

 Balancing Authority

-The responsible entity that integrates resource plans ahead of time, maintains Demand and resource balance within a Balancing Authority Area, and supports Interconnection frequency in real time.
-[See NERC definition]
+The responsible entity that integrates resource plans ahead of time, maintains demand and resource balance within a balancing authority area, and supports interconnection frequency in real time.

 Balancing Authority Area

-The collection of generation, transmission, and loads within the metered boundaries of the Balancing Authority.
-The Balancing Authority maintains load-resource balance within this area.
+A balancing authority area is the collection of generation, transmission and loads within the metered boundaries of the balancing authority.
+The balancing authority maintains load-resource balance within this area.

 Balancing Energy Market